Frequently Asked Questions

 How do I make changes that affect multiple programs?

 Any change that affects multiple programs within your department must be submitted by a faculty member and all the changes must be reviewed and approved together.
 If a course change affects a program(s) outside of your department, contact the Curriculum Office to see if your change is eligible for a facilitation request.
 If UCC approves the facilitation request, the curriculum office will update all courses and programs outside your department once the course change is fully approved.
+If the change involves moving from upper division to lower division or vice versa, or if the course is a required course in a program, the submitter must notify all associated department chairs and associate deans of the change, and they will need to submit the needed change.

 How do I get an exception?